skerbis/vanilla-megamenu/README.md

-# Responsive Mega Menu
+# Responsive Megamenu

-**Responsive Mega Menu with Dropdown Created Using HTML5, CSS3 (Including SASS), and Vanilla JavaScript.**
+Responsive Megamenu with Dropdown Created Using HTML5, CSS3 (Including SCSS), and Vanilla JavaScript.

-You can view the live version at [this link](https://megamenudev.netlify.app/)